 Full-time students are those enrolled for 12 or more units, inclusive, during Fall and Winter/Spring terms.

 Additional charges may be assessed for overloads and summer internships/independent studies.
 Overload charges will be assessed for each credit exceeding 18 in Fall term ($343/credit) and 23 in Winter/Spring ($343/credit).

 The College of Idaho offers on-campus housing to all full-time students.
 Part-time students may live on campus as space permits.
 All full-time students who are not yet 21, unmarried and without dependent children are required to live in campus housing for six semesters.
 For more information about this policy and about Residence Life in general, please visit the Residence Life webpage:

 A student may add Coyote Cash onto his/her meal plan and upgrade to a larger meal plan at any point in the year.
-Meal Plans A, B or C can be downgraded only during the first week of Fall and Winter terms.
-If a student wishes to change his/her meal plan after the first week, or is approved by the Non-Academic Petition Committee to change his/her meal plan after the first week, that change will not take affect until the following term.
+Meal Plans A or B can be downgraded only during the first week of Fall and Winter terms.
+If a student wishes to change his/her meal plan after the first week, or is approved by the Non-Academic Petition Committee to change his/her meal plan after the first week, that change will not take effect until the following term.

 Meal Plan A is for students who plan on eating most of their daily meals in the Simplot Cafe'.
 Each term allows for approximately 13 meals per week. $150.00 Coyote Cash is included each term.

 Meal Plan B is for students who plan on eating regularly in the Simplot Cafe'.
 Each term allows for approximately 10 meals a week. $175.00 Coyote Cash is included each term.

 Meal Plan C is for students who plan on eating only one meal a day in the Simplot Cafe'.
 Each term allows for approximately 7 meals per week. $200.00 Coyote Cash is included each term.

 Meal Plan D is available to juniors and seniors only. $300 Coyote Cash is included each term.